TURBOTEST: Learning When Less is Enough through Early Termination of Internet Speed Tests: Evaluation

 \section{Evaluation}

-We evaluate \textsc{TurboTest} using approximately {1 million} M-Lab NDT speed tests\footnote{While we focus on NDT due to its publicly available test data, our methodology naturally extends to other tests.} (800k for training, 173k for testing) collected between 2024--2025, structuring our analysis around five operator-relevant questions: (1) Does \textsc{TurboTest} consistently extend the accuracy--savings Pareto frontier compared to heuristics such as BBR and CIS (Section~\ref{ssec:eval_global})?
-(2) Which classes of tests -- defined jointly by throughput tier and RTT -- benefit most from an ML-based termination strategy (Section~\ref{ssec:deepdive})?
+We structure our analysis around five operator-relevant questions: (1) Does \textsc{TurboTest} consistently extend the accuracy--savings Pareto frontier compared to heuristics such as BBR and CIS (Section~\ref{ssec:eval_global})?
+(2)~Which classes of tests -- defined jointly by throughput tier and RTT -- benefit most from an ML-based termination strategy (Section~\ref{ssec:deepdive})?
 (3) How can adaptive parameterization, tuned by grouping strategies such as RTT- or speed-based bins, further improve the balance between accuracy and efficiency (Section~\ref{sec:adaptive})?
 (4) Which design components of \textsc{TurboTest} are most responsible for its performance gains (Section~\ref{sec:ablation})? and (5) How well does \textsc{TurboTest} generalize and scale in practice (Section~\ref{ssec:robustness-overheads})?